austin5374/austin5374/README.md

 # Hi there!
 I'm Austin 👋

-Hey, I’m Austin!
 I’m a junior Computer Science student at the University of Central Florida (3.9 GPA) and currently a Disney Monorail Cast Member.
 I love learning how software powers real‑world experiences—from attractions and design tools to everyday apps.
 I’m working on building stronger programming skills in C, Java, and JavaScript (Node & Vue), and I’m excited to contribute to projects that mix engineering, design, and storytelling.

 Technical Skills